Small Grant Competition:

 - Its ability to engage youth audiences or strengthen the ability of established community leaders to engage youth audiences;

-- The extent to which it will create new ties between U.S. and Libyan peer institutions, new connections between Americans and Libyans, or present American culture and society in an innovative manner;
+- The extent to which it will create new ties between U.S. and Libyan universities or peer institutions, develop new connections between Americans and Libyans, or present American culture and society in an innovative manner;

 - Strength of outreach and social media component; and